 The franchisee will usually pay the franchisor a start-up fee and licensing fees each year.
-Successful franchises include McDonald’s, 7-Eleven, Pizza Hut, KFC, Dunkin Donuts, Taco Bell and even some betting sites.
+Successful franchises include McDonald’s, 7-Eleven, Pizza Hut, KFC, Dunkin Donuts, Taco Bell and even some fun gaming options around.

 Here are a few tips to look out for when deciding which franchise option to choose.

 A Good Track Record

 The franchise should have a good track record, the franchise should have a successful history and the successful ones have usually been around for a very long time.

 Look at their growth over time as well as what struggles or challenges they have had especially when they have expanded into other markets.

 Is It Flexible?